versun/RSSBox/docs/docs/en/translator.md

 # Translation Engine Configuration Guide

-RSS Translator supports multiple translation engines.
+RSSBox supports multiple translation engines.
 You can choose the most suitable solution based on your needs, cost, and translation quality requirements.

 ## 🤖 OpenAI API Compatible Models